 While studying the educational material students are involved into theoretical, practical and independent training.
 In the credit-modular system of organization of the educational process independent training is essential.
-The main purpose of independent training is the creation of conditions for the fullest realization of the creative potential of students through individuallydirected development of their abilities to research and individual activity.
+The main purpose of independent training is the creation of conditions for the fullest realization of the creative potential of students through individually-directed development of their abilities to research and individual activity.

-Independent training for students consists of: elaboration of theoretical foundations of listening lectures, study specific issues of topics using primary and supplementary literature, legislation and guidance materials; solving individual problems, preparation for practical classes, intermediate and final control.
+Independent training for students consists of: elaboration of theoretical foundations of the listened lectures, studying specific issues of topics using primary and supplementary literature, legislation and guidance materials, solving individual problems, preparation for practical classes, intermediate and final control.